Python

 conda list -n root

-To see all created environments, type:
+To see all available environments, type:

 conda env list